 Tidy and tranquil

 In terms of colour schemes then, less is certainly more.
-Dulux has revealed its as the wonderfully laid-back ‘Tranquil Dawn’.
+Dulux has revealed its Colour of the Year for 2020 as the wonderfully laid-back ‘Tranquil Dawn’.
 Which is clearly made to be enjoyed in a suitably relaxed environment.
 Your vibrant plants and natural wooden features will both work beautifully.
 With this calming colour that embodies the positive.
 Sustainable ethos that has become perfectly palatable for people all over the world.

 Although ‘tranquil’ does mean free from disturbance.
 This certainly does not mean separated from style.
 So if you have never been keen on Scandinavian minimalism, there is no need to fret.
 Rather than picturing an empty room, envisage one that’s packed with calm.
 And if you’ve succeeded in putting it all together without spending too much money.
 There is no reason why it should feel like anything else.